mozman/ezdxf/docs/source/dxfentities/mleader.rst

 .. versionadded:: 0.18

-The MULTILEADER or MLEADER entity (`DXF Reference`_) represents one ore more leaders, made up of one or more vertices (or spline fit points) and an arrowhead.
+The MULTILEADER entity (`DXF Reference`_) represents one ore more leaders, made up of one or more vertices (or spline fit points) and an arrowhead.
-In contrast to the :class:`Leader` entity the text- or block content is part of the MLEADER.
+In contrast to the :class:`Leader` entity the text- or block content is part of the MULTILEADER entity.

-Because of the complexity of the MLEADER entity it is recommend to use the :class:`~ezdxf.render.MLeaderBuilder` to create or modify the entity.
+Because of the complexity of the MLEADER entity it is recommend to use the :class:`~ezdxf.render.MultiLeaderBuilder` to create or modify the entity.

+AutoCAD, BricsCAD and maybe other CAD applications do accept ``'MLEADER'`` as type string but always create entities with ``'MULTILEADER'`` as type string.

 .. seealso::